liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 13. Use torch/NPU operator-level profiling on the fixed `shot3` baseline, because Python profiling shows most time in autograd backward and checkpointed propagator execution rather than Python bookkeeping.
+14. Start compatibility cleanup with thin shim deprecation and canonical import guidance before deleting any legacy import surface.
-14. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+15. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-15. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+16. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-16. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+17. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.